This post was originally published in October 2019 and updated in September 2023.

 General counsels and in-house legal teams are often faced with an increasingly complex and fast-paced set of legal and compliance challenges.
 They are overwhelmed by repetitive, lower value requests and...

 This post was originally published in April 2020 and was updated in April 2023.

 Pull together valuable data to better understand clients and offer unprecedented insights.

 This post was originally published in September 2020 and was updated in April 2023.

 When it comes to being efficient with time and resources, litigators from small law firms must generally be a bit more adaptive than those from larger firms.
 For this reason, small law firm litigators are no strangers to AI and machine learning.
 Why?
 Because many of them operate solo or with minimal staff, so they must rely heavily on those tools to propel them through arduous, time-consuming pre-trial phases like discovery.
 Simply put, small firm litigators are resourceful and scrappy.

-This feature of Lexis+ identifies cases at risk of being overturned, where the underlying points of law have been negatively treated by other decisions in the same jurisdiction.
-The “At Risk” feature highlights the text of the passage in question and displays the cases that indicate that risk.
-This handy tool has the potential to save litigators hours of time searching for other decisions that might affect a case and can assist in avoiding weakly constructed arguments built on decisions that may soon be overturned.
+Shepard's At Risk, available only on Lexis+, identifies cases at risk of being overturned.
+The At Risk indicator lets attorneys know the case relies on underlying points of law that have been negatively treated by other decisions in the same jurisdiction.
+This can help save litigators hours of time searching for other decisions that may affect a case and avoid weakly constructed arguments built on decisions that may soon be overturned.

 Brief Analysis uses machine learning to scan your or opposing counsel's document.
 After scanning the document, the interactive dashboard provides recommendations of cases, secondary content, and similar briefs that may be relevant to your research and drafting.
 Integrated with Shepard's, attorneys can also validate citations and quickly see if a case has been overturned.

 View the Brief Analysis Guided Tour